LGVProd/holbertonschool-shell/init_files_variables_and_expansions/README.md

 <li>Added script that creates a new environment (global) variable</li>
 <li>Added script that prints an addition done with a global variable</li>
 <li>Added script that prints a division involving two global variables</li>
+<li>Added script that displays the result of a global variable to the power of another</li>

 </ol>